-- Landlord entry.
-California state law (Cal.
+- Landlord Entry.
+California state law requires your landlord to give 24 hours’ notice to enter your rental.
+If your landlord repeatedly violates your rights to privacy or changes the locks, removes doors, turns off your utilities, you would be considered “constructively evicted,” as described above.
+(Cal.
 Civ.
-Code § 1954) requires your landlord to give 24 hours’ notice to enter your rental.
-If your landlord repeatedly violates your rights to privacy or does removes windows or doors, turns off your utilities, or changes the locks, you would be considered “constructively evicted,” as described above.
+Code § 1954)

 5. Domestic Violence, Sexual Assault, Stalking, or Elder Abuse

 California provides tenants who are victims of domestic violence with special rental provisions for their protection.
 California state law (Cal.
 Civ.
 Code § 1946.7) provides early termination rights for tenants who are victims of domestic or sexual violence, stalking, or elder abuse, provided that specified conditions are met (such as the tenant securing a temporary restraining order).
 Some statutes the state of California provides for victims of domestic violence include: